MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Experimental Results

-To perform a parameter sensitivity analysis on the \textbf{MSM}, we systematically reduce the number of scales.
-Specifically, one of the two outermost scales is successively removed, ensuring that the remaining scales remain contiguous.
+To perform a parameter sensitivity analysis on the MSM, we systematically reduce the number of scales.
+Specifically, one of the two outermost scales is successively removed, ensuring that the remaining scales are contiguous.
 At the same time, the number of filters per scale is increased to maintain the total number of multi-scale filters, which also ensures no change to the overall number of model parameters.
-This approach yields two configurations with three scales, and three configurations with two scales.
-The reduction of the MSM to a single scale yields four uni-scale models; incidentally, these are the base models used in the ablation study.
+This approach yields two configurations with three scales, three configurations with two scales, and four uni-scale configurations with one scale, the latter of which are identical to the base models used in the ablation study.
 Each scale configuration was repeated 10 times on the ISRUC-S3 dataset and 3 times on the Sleep-EDF-20 dataset.
 In the case of no model modification (four scales), the results are drawn from our main study (Section \ref{sec:comparison}), which includes 10 repetitions.
 Lastly, the average configuration accuracy across folds and repetitions is computed.
-Figure \ref{fig:channels_scales} shows the results of the sensitivity on the number of MSM scales.
+Figure \ref{fig:channels_scales} (B) shows the results of the sensitivity on the number of MSM scales.
 On average, the performance increases with the number of scales for both datasets.
 While the best-performing configuration for a given number of scales increases only slightly, the gap between the best- and worst-performing configurations with a given number of scales narrows significantly as the number of scales increases.